jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   Supports the following settings:

   - `eslint_bin`: sets the binary used to get ESLint output.
+Looks for a local executable in `node_modules` and falls back to a system-wide executable, which must be available on your `$PATH`.

     Uses `eslint` by
     default for compatibility, but I highly, highly recommend using